Eason-Y-Lu/AnotherOSbutinrust/build.md

 ./linuxDocker.sh
 ```

-After you are done, and you exited the container, it will be removed.
-However if there is a error in that procress, you could stop and remove the container with:
+You can stop the container with the following command:

 ```bash
 ./stop.sh